 — Data Analytics Managers help lead an organization's team of data analysts.
 They have a strong analytical and technical background and work to ensure the accuracy of findings among analyst teams.
 The best Data Analytics Managers discover trends, patterns, and stories from data and then communicate findings to upper-level management and clients.

 West Virginia University’s Data Marketing Communications program is designed for professionals who are passionate about the marketing communications profession.
-DMC is for professionals who want to establish themselves as real leaders in the field by learning how to use data to achieve better results and increase an organization’s return on investment.
+Data Marketing is for professionals who want to establish themselves as real leaders in the field by learning how to use data-driven decision making to achieve better results and increase an organization’s return on investment.